-Google demos Glass apps at SXSW, including Gmail and New York TimesAlex Wagner - Deputy Managing Editor, News Desk
+Google demos Glass apps at SXSW, including Gmail and New York TimesAlex Wagner - Editorial Director of News and Content

 Google recently showed off the UI for its Glass headwear with a video titled "How It Feels," demonstrating how users can take photos, get directions and search for information using the headwear.
 Today we got another look at Glass during a panel at the South By Southwest Interactive conference, but as noted by Engadget, this time Google gave us a peek at some third-party apps for the device.
 Google revealed that it's been working with the New York Times on a Glass app that can give users a headline, byline and image when they ask to be presented with some news, and Glass can even read an article aloud.
 Another feature that's being tested that will push breaking news alerts to Glass as the stories are sent out by the NYT.

 Evernote is another company that's working on an app for Google Glass.
 The firm's app allow users will be able to send Skitch images thanks to the Share functionality that'll be built into Google's headwear.
 The Path app that was demonstrated will send a user updates from his or her network of friends, and once a post appears on Glass, the wearer can then comment on it or select an emoticon.

 Google also demoed an app of its own at the event, showing us what it'll be like to use Gmail on Glass.
 The subject line and photo of the sender will appear on Glass's screen, and when it comes time to answer an email, users only need to dictate their response to Glass and then send it away.